hotwired/stimulus/INSTALLING.md

 autoload(controllers, application)
 ```

+Then name your controller files `[identifier]_controller.js`, where `identifier` corresponds to each controller's `data-controller` identifier in your HTML.

+**Note**: Dashes in Stimulus controller identifiers become underscores in controller filenames.

 ## Using Other Build Systems

-Stimulus works with all other build systems too, but without support for controller auto-loading.
-Controller files need to be explicitly loaded and registered with your application instance.
+Stimulus works with other build systems, too, but without support for controller autoloading.
+Instead, you must explicitly load and register controller files with your application instance:

 ```js
 // src/application.js